belainehi/My_Twitter_App/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-- [X] Worked on the icon to replecte twitter's birds.
+- [X] Worked on the icon to replicate twitter's birds.

 ## Video Walkthrough